daizutabi/pheasant/docs/docs/user-guide/embed.md

 {% link/included.py %}
 ~~~

 If the included file contains header statements, the document structure may be broken.
-For example, an included file contains:
+For example, a file to be included contains:

 #File <code>link/section.md</code> {% =link/section.md %}

-Then if you include the file, the content is rendered as
+If you include the file, the content is rendered as

 ~~~copy
 {% link/section.md %}